 - Customers or internal users need uptime, support, permission controls, and audit trails

 At that point, the options are a technical co-founder, a senior developer to refactor the foundation, or working with an AI development agency that can take a validated concept and build it for scale.
+If the team still needs a clearer framing of where this workflow fits, start with what vibe coding actually is before deciding whether to rebuild, buy, or harden the product.
 The vibe-coded MVP has already done its job if it proved the workflow, found paying customers, or gave leadership enough evidence to fund a better build.

 For internal tooling, the sequence is usually different: